Spitfyre4/startup/notes.md

 - 500
   * Server error
 ### Ports
+- Port 80
+ * Reserved for HTTP
+ * Unsecure version of transfer protocol
+- Port 443
+  * Reserved for HTTPS
+- Port 22
+  * Reserved for SSH
 # *Midterm*
 ## Github
  - when you try to pull and there is a merge conflict, look in vs code to see the differences